Desktop App Security Testing

 No, source code is not required.
 We can perform black box testing with just the compiled application.
 However, white box testing (with source code access) provides more thorough coverage and can identify vulnerabilities earlier in the development lifecycle.
 We recommend white box testing when possible, especially for applications handling sensitive data.

-Depending upon the agreed scope for testing, we can perform reverse engineering of the application to approach vulnerability discovery like an attacker would.
 In certain cases, such as with Windows .NET applications, we can attempt to reverse engineer local installations or portable executables to retrieve the source code.

 We conduct testing in isolated environments using test accounts and sample data.
 We never test against production systems or real user data unless explicitly coordinated.
 Our testing focuses on identifying vulnerabilities without causing damage, and we maintain detailed logs of all testing activities.